- Arts & Culture

 Recreation spots include several picnic areas, eight shelters, seven lakes for fishing, mountain bike and horse trails, and a shooting range.

 More info: Clark State Forest, State Rd.
 31, Henryville (812) 294-4306

 View the Clark State Forest website.

 Head to the knobs of Starlight where you’ll find SoIN agritourism gems: Joe Huber Family Farm & Restaurant and Huber’s Orchard, Winery & Vineyards.
 On your way there, you’ll experience some of southern Indiana’s most brilliant foliage!
 The wooded hills are full of brilliant reds, yellows, and oranges.

 Speaking of orange, u-pick pumpkins are only 50 cents per pound at Joe Huber’s and a portion of proceeds benefits the local WHAS Crusade for Children charity.
-For made-from-scratch goodness, dine in Barn 1 or Barn 2 for Joe Huber’s yummy Fall Buffet, served through October.
+For made-from-scratch goodness, dine at Joe Huber’s yummy Fall Buffet, served through October.
 Feast on fried chicken, Huber honey ham, mashed potatoes with gravy, chicken and dumplings, green beans, corn, fried biscuits with apple butter, German slaw, and Waldorf salad.
 During the entire month of November, Joe Huber’s serves a Thanksgiving meal that includes roasted turkey, homemade dressing, and pumpkin pie.

 More info: Joe Huber’s Family Farm & Restaurant, 2421 Engle Rd., Starlight (812) 923-5255